CMIPT/docker-script/README.md

 fi
 ```

-What you need to do for this one is simply add a new `elfi`, for example, if you want to add a new installer for `centos`, it may look like this:
+What you need to do for this one is simply add a new `elif`, for example, if you want to add a new installer for `centos`, it may look like this:

 ```bash
 #!/usr/bin/env bash